 . . . but it is good you are here.
 If the injured person is a military dependent, you can file a claim against the military for damages.
 However, you need a lawyer experienced in fighting through the complex regulations and laws governing claims against the military to make sure your rights are protected.
 It is NOT the same as if you had been injured by a civilian doctor.

-As an experienced law firm with a national presence, we have successfully handled all types of military medical malpractice cases for all branches of the military, including the Army, Air Force, Navy, and Marines in all states, US territories, and military bases overseas.
-Representing military families around the world get compensation for their injuries is all we do.
-We provide:
+As an experienced law firm with a national presence, we have successfully handled all types of military medical malpractice cases for all branches of the military, including Army, Air Force, Navy, and Marines military dependents in all states, US territories, and military bases overseas.

 Aggressive client advocacy